 Early Musings

-In my 20’s and early 30’s, I had little desire to raise a family.
+In my 20s and early 30s, I had little desire to raise a family.
 The reasons were plenty.
-But the main apprehension being a general unease about a society that promotes outdated traditions and beliefs systems.
+But the main apprehension is a general unease about a society that promotes outdated traditions and belief systems.
 That edginess I felt is unchanged.
 And it has only been fortified as global capabilities are disintegrating through our feeble attempts to accommodate the populous.

 Especially when we all seem to be in an endless race against time and cultural expectations.
-Giving little credence to our own well being and mother earth’s capacity.
+Giving little credence to our well-being and Mother Earth’s capacity.
 Much less to innocent little people needing our undivided attention.

-Many of these thoughts derive from my own hypersensitive, self conscious, environmentally aware and shy existence.
-Had social media existed in the 60’s and 70’s, I would not have survived.
-And many of our children in this century are indeed, not surviving.
+Many of these thoughts derive from my own hypersensitive, self-conscious, environmentally aware and shy existence.
+Had social media existed in the ’60s and ’70s, I would not have survived.
+And many of our children in this century are indeed not surviving.
 They are feeling the weight of the world upon their still soft shoulders.
-Suicides rates among youth are skyrocketing.
+Suicide rates among youth are skyrocketing.

 Realities we cannot stuff under the rug.